argoproj/argo-events/docs/setup/github.md

         kubectl apply -n argo-events -f <event-source-file-updated-in-previous-step>

 1. Go to `Webhooks` under your project settings on GitHub and verify the webhook is registered.
-You can also do the same by looking at the gateway pod logs.
+You can also do the same by looking at the event-source pod logs.

 1. Create the sensor by running the following command,